St. George Illawarra Dragons: Name and emblem

 The team colours of the St. George Illawarra Dragons are red and white, colours shared by both the St. George Dragons and Illawarra Steelers.
 The merged entity's logo was taken directly from that of St George, with the addition of "Illawarra" to the bottom of the emblem.
-The emblem reflected the rich history of the St George Dragons, including an incredible 11 consecutive premierships, and the future strength of the club with the Illawarra.
+The emblem reflected the rich history of the St George Dragons, including an unprecedented and unmatched 11 consecutive premierships from 1956 to 1966, and the future strength of the club with the Illawarra.

 The club name Dragons, is a shortened version of "Dragonslayers", the original nickname of St George.
 The emblem features a red shield with a silhouette of St. George, overlaid with a white stylised Dragon, with the words "ST. GEORGE" and "ILLAWARRA" above and below the shield respectively.
 It was originally intended for St George to face right and the Dragon to face left.

+In October 2024, the Dragons unveiled a digital rebrand of the iconic primary logo, which has defined the St George Illawarra Dragons since the club's inception.
+The primary shield logo continues to feature prominently on club jerseys, ensuring that the heritage and essence of the club remain firmly rooted in their visual identity.
+However, it is in the digital space where the new logo will take centre stage.
+This update aims to simplify the logo, while respecting and preserving the rich heritage of the Dragons.
+The dragon in the new secondary logo has been adapted directly from the one within the traditional shield, ensuring a respectful tribute to the past while meeting the demands of today's digital world.